-I am a postdoctoral associate at the University of Pittsburgh working on perspectives in science, primarily physics.
+I am a postdoctoral associate at the University of Pittsburgh working on perspectives in science, primarily in physics.
 I look at ideas relating to how 1st person embedded perspectives inform our understanding of reality and how it influences the interpretation of theories such as statistical mechanics and quantum mechanics.
-I explore how thinking about perspectives relates to understanding measurement and inter-theoretic relations of emergence and reduction.
-More generally, these questions effect how we think about empirical confirmation and what it means to have objective scientific knowledge.Â
+Perspectives are closely related to inter-theoretic relations of emergence and reduction and I am keen to explore exactly what that relation is.

 Prior to this I was a postdoc at Royal Holloway working as part of the project 'What is metrology if quantum measurements participate in making reality' (more details on this project here), applying these ideas to measurement in quantum mechanics.
 Before that I did my PhD at King's College London focusing on how perspectives, information, and emergence help us understand the metaphysics of time.